hybridpollo/rhosp_public_templates/README.md

 These are some of the interesting deployment scenarios covered by these templates:
 - Deploying Multiple Overclouds from a Single Overcloud
+- Deploying the Overcloud using independent heat stacks for controllers, and compute nodes.
-- Splitting the Overcloud deployment by using Multiple Stacks
+- Deploying the Overcloud using TLS encryption everywhere.

 Additional information for each deployment template set can be found in the README.md for each deployment scenario.